spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data are added to the `spy_glossary` table.
+Make sure that the configured data is added to the `spy_glossary` table in the database.

 {% endinfo_block %}